On April 12th, the RP-CNBI welcomed national and international speakers to a symposium on neuromodulation in aging and dementia!

 We Are Hiring!

 If you are interested in applying to one of our open positions please click the link below to learn more about the role(s) and how to apply!
-If you would like more information about career opportunities with the RP-CNBI, please feel free to message us at research-cnbi@med.umich.edu.
-Thanks and we look forward to meeting you!
+To learn more about the RP-CNBI, we encourage you to explore this website and if you have any questions, you may message Program Manager Eileen Robinson, RN-BC, M.P.H., CCRC at robinsoe@med.umich.edu

 Click Here for Open Positions